 - The length of the heartworm season in the region where the dog lives.

-Dogs 7 months of age and older should be tested for heartworms before starting heartworm prevention.
+Dogs that are 7 months of age and older should be tested for heartworms before starting heartworm prevention.
 A dog may appear healthy on the outside, but on the inside, heartworms may be living and thriving.
 If a heartworm-positive dog is not tested before starting a preventive, the dog will remain infected with adult heartworms until it gets sick enough to show symptoms.
 Heartworm preventives do not kill adult heartworms.
-Also, giving a heartworm preventive to a dog that has an adult heartworm infection may be harmful or deadly.
+Also, giving a heartworm preventive to a dog infected with adult heartworms may be harmful or deadly.
 If microfilariae are in the dog’s bloodstream, the preventive may cause the microfilariae to suddenly die, triggering a shock-like reaction and possibly death.

 Annual testing of all dogs on heartworm prevention is recommended.
 Talk to your dog’s veterinarian about the best time for your dog’s annual heartworm test.